michhar/darknet-yolov3-sample/README.md

     4.2 Note, put your `minifig.data` (directs `darknet` on where to go for information and saving models) file in the `experiment` folder and use full paths to the `train.txt` and `minifig.names` (a file to indicate classes)

-    4.3 Run with:
+    4.3 For the transfer learning stage, run with:

+      `darknet.exe detector train experiment\minifig.data experiment\yolov3-tiny-frozen.cfg experiment\yolov3-tiny.conv.15`

+      For the fine-tuning stage, run with:

-      `darknet.exe detector train experiment\minifig.data experiment\yolov3-tiny.cfg experiment\yolov3-tiny.conv.15`
+      `darknet.exe detector train experiment\minifig.data experiment\yolov3-tiny.cfg backup\<weights file from transfer learning stage>`

     4.4 The final trained model with be in the `backup` folder.
-I recommend giving it a good, unique name.
+I recommend giving it a good, unique name (maybe indicate params in name).

 5. Test with: